Eager Data Sources¶

 }

-The FASTA loader produces data objects with two fields: identifier
+The FASTA loader produces data objects with two fields: identifier and

-.
+sequence.
 With the "flattenSequence"

 transform you can split the sequences into individual bases (one object per